Lokesh-Sohanda8/Object-Detection-With-DeepLearning/README.md

 ---

+## ⭐ Support the Project

-⭐ If this project helped you understand object detection better, consider starring the repo and sharing it with others in the AI community.
+If this repository helped you understand **object detection in the real world**, please consider:

+* ⭐ Starring the repo
+* 🍴 Forking it
+* 📢 Sharing it with the AI / ML community

+Your support motivates deeper experiments and better open-source work.

+---

+### 🚀 *“Benchmarks tell scores.
+Real projects tell truth.”*

 ---